cdd741/Breakout/readme.md

 ### Prerequisite

-You need to run under Linux with the support of XWindow.
+You need to run under Linux with the support of Xlib.

 ### Make and Run